Skip To Main Content

 Andrew Monrean, Vice Principal

 Hello!
-My name is Andrew Monrean, and I'm thrilled to join the fantastic team at Northeast High School as a Vice Principal and looking forward to a great 22-23 school year.
+My name is Andrew Monrean, and I'm proud to be a part of the fantastic team at Northeast High School as a Vice Principal and looking forward to a great school year.
 I'm originally from Pennsylvania and graduated from the Clarion University of Pennsylvania with a Bachelor of Science in Secondary Education.
-I moved to the Kansas City metro area in 2007 to teach Social Studies and coach football.
-I began working in urban schools in Kansas City in 2014 at Hogan Prep as a Social Studies teacher before leaving for KCPS in 2019.
-In KCPS, I taught Social Studies for two years at Lincoln Middle before joining the UMKC PLUS program to gain my certification for administration.
-I'm coming to Northeast after spending the past year as an Instructional Coach at Paseo Academy.
-I currently reside in Westport with my partner, a middle school librarian in the Olathe School District, and two sons, ages 9 and 4.
-Again, I'm thrilled to be joining the team at Northeast and can't wait to meet everyone!
+I’ve also graduated from UMKC with a Masters Degree in Educational Administration and also been a part of UMKC PLUS.
+I’ve been working in urban Kansas City in both KCPS and the charter system for over a decade teaching Secondary Social Studies and in school administration.
+I currently reside in Leawood with my wife, a middle school librarian in the Olathe School District, and two sons, ages 10 and 5.

 Northeast High School